 - More than five years to 15 years of employment: 20 days per year

 - More than 15 years of employment: 26 days per year.

-Employees who are below the age of 18 or above the age of 50 are entitled to a minimum of 20 days of annual leave.
+Employees below the age of 18 or above 50 are entitled to a minimum of 20 days of annual leave.
 The employees performing underground work will be entitled to an additional four days of paid annual leave in addition to the holiday entitlement calculated in line with the above criteria.
 These holiday entitlements can be extended through employment contracts or collective bargaining agreements.

 Employees are entitled to time off in the case of injury or illness.
-Employees who can document their injury or illness with a doctor’s report will be entitled to time off during the period of rest recommended in the report.
-However, if the period of illness or injury exceeds the employee’s valid notice period by six weeks, the employer will have the right to terminate the employment agreement with immediate effect by paying the employee’s severance payment on the grounds that the employee’s sickness cannot be cured.
+Employees who can document their injury or illness with a doctor’s report will be entitled to time off during the rest recommended in the report.
+However, suppose the period of illness or injury exceeds the employee’s valid notice period by six weeks.
+In that case, the employer will have the right to terminate the employment agreement immediately by paying the employee’s severance payment because the employee’s sickness cannot be cured.

 Pregnant employees can take fully paid leave for:

 - Eight weeks before childbirth

 - Eight weeks after childbirth.

 Pregnant employees or employees whose wives are pregnant will be entitled to nursing benefits if certain premium conditions are fulfilled.

 The employee whose spouse has given birth is entitled to five days’ paid leave.